X Xerobit

 Decoding is not verifying

 A JWT has three parts separated by dots: a header, a payload, and a signature.
-The header and payload are just Base64URL-encoded JSON — anyone can decode them.
+The header and payload are just base64url-encoded JSON — anyone can decode them.
 The signature is a cryptographic check computed over the header+payload using a secret (HMAC) or private key (RSA/ECDSA).

 This tool decodes.
 It does not verify.
 Verification requires the issuer's signing key.
 You should never paste that key into a website — use your language's JWT library (jsonwebtoken in Node, PyJWT in Python, jose in most stacks) on your server, where the key already lives.

 A decoded JWT proves nothing about authenticity.
 Never trust a decoded token's claims without verifying the signature first.
 Pen-testers and attackers can create fake tokens that decode perfectly fine.
+For a deeper treatment, see our guide on decode vs verify and the companion JWT security checklist.

-How to use the JWT decoder
+When to use a JWT decoder

 Header claims you should recognize